-The Company's fiscal year ends on the Sunday after the Saturday closest to January 31.

-- After the effect of change in accounting principle in fiscal 1999; before the effect change in accounting principle, the Company reported net income of \$9,892,000 and diluted earnings per share of \$0.75.
-The change in accounting principle related to the Company's adoption of Statement of Position 98-5 in the first quarter of 1999.
+- The Company's fiscal year ends on the Sunday after the Saturday closest to January 31. - After the effect of change in accounting principle in fiscal 1999; before the effect change in accounting principle, the Company reported net income of \$9,892,000 and diluted earnings per share of \$0.75.
+The change in accounting principal related to the Company's adoption of Statement of Position 98-5 in the first quarter of 1999.
 This requires the Company to expense all start-up and preopening costs as they are incurred instead of deferring such costs and amortized them over the twelve-month period following the opening of each store.
-The cumulative effect of this accounting change was \$4,687,000 (after-tax).
-After the effect of change in accounting principle in fiscal 2002; before - 2 After the effect of change in accounting principle in fiscal 2002; before change in accounting principle, the Company reported net income of \$5,348,000 and diluted net earnings per share of \$0.40.
+The cumulative effect of this accounting change was \$4,687,000 (after-tax). - After the effect of change in accounting principle in fiscal 2002; before change in accounting principle, the Company reported net income of \$5,348,000 and diluted net earnings per share of \$0.40.
 Inclusive of merger related expenses incurred in fiscal 2002 of \$1.3 million.
 The change in accounting principle in fiscal 2002 related to the adoption of SFAS 142.
-Following an impairment evaluation made by the Company pursuant to SFAS 142, the Company recorded a write-off of all of its goodwill in the amount of \$5,348,000 (after-tax).
+Following an impairment evaluation made by the

+Company pursuant to SFAS 142, the Company recorded a write-off of all of its goodwill in the amount of \$5,348,000 (after-tax).
 In previous years, the Company's goodwill amortization was approximately \$220,000 (after-tax) per year.

-- Measured with respect to stores open for one full year.
-Percentage indicates change in comparable store revenues from prior fiscal year.
-Defined as earnings before interest expense, income taxes, depreciation and - 4 Defined as earnings before interest expense, income taxes, depreciation and amortization, as derived from the Company's consolidated statements of income. - 5 Defined as EBITDA as a percentage of sales. - 6 Includes restricted stock award valued at \$960,000.
+- 3 Measured with respect to stores open for one full year.
+Percentage indicates change in comparable store revenues from prior fiscal year. - 4 Defined as earnings before interest expense, income taxes, depreciation and amortization, as derived from the Company's consolidated statements of income. - Defined as EBITDA as a percentage of sales. - 6 Includes restricted stock award valued at \$960,000.